foxbow/mixplay/bin/README.md

 simple Javascript minifier that may also work on CSS, only needed during build

 ### pre-commit
 depends on the 'indent' utility and checks the code formatting on commit.
 Should only be needed for changes in the code.
-Check the fiule itself for more information.
+Check the file itself for more information.

 ### valgrind.sh
 depends on 'valgrind' to run a memory check on mixplay running in simple debug mode.